AlisaK13003/AlisaK13003/README.md

 ## alisa katsionova

-<code>hello! my name is alisa katsionova. i am a computer science student at university of central florida learning the latest technlogies to become a full-stack web developer.i am passionate about ui/ux design and creating responsive, practical, and beautiful websites.</code>
+<code>hello! my name is alisa katsionova. i am a computer science student at university of central florida learning the latest technologies to become a full-stack web developer.i am passionate about ui/ux design and creating responsive, practical, and beautiful websites.</code>

 <p align="center">